By Anna Gay on | No Comments

 I am going to start off by lowering the curves in order to make the subject's hair stand out a bit more.
 Her hair, particularly the top, needs a bit more pop, so I reduced the Curves by pulling the center of the line down to the bottom right of the histogram.
-This gives her hair more depth:
+This will give her hair more depth:

 Since I only want the curves adjustment to apply to her hair, I am going to create a layer mask to erase everything except the adjustments on her hair.
 Make sure that your Curves mask is set to Layer, not Vector, by double clicking the white rectangle:

 So, if you are using black to remove adjustments and remove too much, all you need to do is change your brush color to white, and brush over the area where you removed too much.

 You can also adjust the Opacity and Flow of your brush in order to make the effect less noticeable.
 After erasing all but her hair, I felt as though her hair was now too dark, so I reduced the opacity of my brush to 75% and brushed over her hair once:

-To make her stand out even more, I created a new Levels Layer Mask (just like I did with Curves at the beginning) and moved my highlights output slider to the left - this darkens the image, so in order to make the subject brighter, I am erasing the Levels adjustments on her, while leaving the rest of the image alone:
+To make my subject stand out even more, I first created a new "Levels" Layer Mask (just like I did with Curves at the beginning) and moved my highlights output slider to the left.
+This will darken the image overall.

 As you can see in the Layers panel, the black areas represent where I brushed over/erased the adjustments.
-So, on Curves 1, you can see that almost the entire rectangle is black - this is because I erased my Curves adjustments everywhere except her hair in order to give it more depth.
+So, on Curves layer 1, you can see that almost the entire rectangle is black - this is because I erased my Curves adjustments everywhere except her hair in order to give it more depth.